 Last updated:

 Presented by Public Record Office Victoria in partnership with the Royal Historical Society of Victoria, the Victorian Community History Awards are held annually to celebrate the people involved in community history projects who are dedicated to telling local stories which help all Victorians to better understand their past.
-The 2022 award categories include:
+The categories include:

 • Victorian Premier's History Award ($5000 prize)